Approved certification

 Approved certifiers for construction

-They certify that building work they do meets building regulations for:
+They certify that their building work meets building regulations for:

 - electrical installation